 We farm just over 300 acres of Worcestershire countryside.
-It is a mixed farm with a dairy herd, arable crops and some beef animals.
+It is a mixed farm with arable crops and some beef animals.
 The farmhouses on the farm date back over 400 years and were therefore built before The Mayflower Pilgrims settled in America.

 The Farm has The River Salwarpe and The Droitwich to Salwarpe Canal cutting through the heart of it.
 Both the canal and the river lead on to the River Severn.
 It is interesting to think that the Droitwich Salt Barges would have shipped the Salt through the centre of the farm for several centuries.